 Hydrogen planes and more

 Here we have several players.
 The more far-reaching plan is a hydrogen aircraft, which Airbus, among others, is working on, giving itself until 2026 to test gas-powered engines.
-The manufacturer is betting on large machines, wide-body, double-deckers of the A380 series.
-The project is being conducted jointly with US-French aircraft engine manufacturer CFM International.
+Manufacturer is betting on large machines, wide-body, double-deckers of the A380 series.
+This project is being conducted jointly with US-French aircraft engine manufacturer CFM International.

 Foto: Airbus ZeroE

 On the other hand, we also have the American-British start-up ZeroAvia.
 Here we go a step further, as ZeroAvia has opted for a greener alternative, a hydrogen-electric engine.
-Instead of a combustion chamber, it has cells equipped with an anode and cathode, in which hydrogen supplied from a tank combines with oxygen.
+There is no combustion chamber.
+Instead, the system uses cells with an anode and a cathode.
+Hydrogen from a tank combines with oxygen inside them.
 The primary byproduct here is not water vapor, which also contributes to raising the atmospheric temperature, but water.

 Electric planes, or planes on batteries

-Here, too, several players count, including start-up Wright Electric, NASA, Rolls-Royce, which produces both engines for Boeing and Airbus, and companies such as Zunum Aero, Eviation Aircraft, and Wisk Aero.
+Several companies are working on this.
+Among them are Wright Electric, NASA, and Rolls-Royce, which makes engines for Boeing and Airbus.
+Other players include Zunum Aero, Eviation Aircraft, and Wisk Aero.

-The aforementioned start-up Wright Electric has announced that it will produce all-electric aircraft in 2026, and its industry partner EasyJet promises to put such a machine into service by 2030.
+Wright Electric plans to build an all-electric plane by 2026.
+Its partner EasyJet aims to start using it by 2030.
 The BAe 146 is expected to take 100 passengers on board and cover 740 kilometers on a single battery charge.

 Fot.
 EasyJet